Bataan: Demographics

 The population of Bataan in the 2020 census was 853,373 people, with a density of sigfig 853,373/1,372.98.
 The demonym for natives of the province is Bataeño.

+Languages

 Tagalog and English are two of the predominant languages spoken in the province, as are the Philippines as a whole.
 The Tagalogs and Kapampangans speak both of these with their respective accents.
+Kapampangan is spoken in towns near the boundary with Pampanga, specifically Dinalupihan, Hermosa, and Orani.
+Ilocano is spoken by descendants of Ilocano settlers in southeastern areas, specifically Orion, Limay, and Mariveles..

 Ethnicity

 The three most prominent ethnic groups in Bataan are the Tagalogs, the Kapampangans and the Ayta Magbeken, though the third group has a lower population despite being the province's first inhabitants.
 The second group is mainly present at the northeast of the province, as well as in the provincial capital to a lesser extent.
+Some Bataeños are descendants of Ilocano settlers.
+Non-native residents in Bataan include Pangasinans, Bicolanos, several Cordillera tribes, Cebuanos, Hiligaynons, Maranaos, Maguindanaons and Tausugs.

 Religion

+Catholicism

+Roman Catholicism is the predominant religion, comprising 85.46% of the Bataan population.